EO Reference Materials

 Office of Compliance and Policy (OCP) conducts compliance reviews of the same entities listed under OEE, including reviews of State Governors' Methods of Administration (MOA) nondiscrimination plans; develops regulations; reviews proposed legislation, and provides training and technical assistance for internal and external stakeholders.

-Civil Rights Center Statues, Regulations, and Directives
+Civil Rights Center Statutes, Regulations, and Directives

 - Age Discrimination Act of 1975, as amended